 Ron DeSantis: ‘There Is No Justification for Military Jab Mandate’

-Biden isn’t going to like this!
-Florida Governor Ron DeSantis spoke out Wednesday against the Biden regime’s Covid-19 inoculation mandate for the United States military as numerous servicemembers continue to face discrimination and in many cases firings for their refusal to take the jab.
+Florida Governor Ron DeSantis spoke out Wednesday against the Biden administration’s Covid-19 inoculation mandate for the United States military as numerous servicemembers continue to face discrimination and in many cases firings for their refusal to take the jab.

 “[Biden] still insists on imposing vax mandates through the federal government.
 Yes, we’ve beat him on the business mandate.
 We’ve not complied with the medical mandate.
 But they’ve kicked people out of military based on these COVID shots.
 They’re trying to kick people out of the National Guard around the country based on these,” DeSantis said during a press conference.